toddaustin07/Bluecharm/README.md

 ### What/Who is Bluecharm?

 Bluecharm is a company that sells BLE beacon products that have some popularity among home automation enthusiests.
-[See their website here](https://bluecharmbeacons.com/)
+[See their website here](https://bluecharmbeacons.com/)  Products include various iBeacons as well as contact sensors, buttons, humidity & temperature sensors, and gateways.

-### Why?
+### Why a SmartThings Edge Driver?
 Bluetooth low-energy (BLE) devices can be useful features in a home automation setup.
-They can be especially useful as presence sensors:  a replacement for the old and no-longer-available SmartThings presence sensor, or as a more reliable substitute for mobile device location presence within Smartthings.
+They can be especially useful as presence sensors:  a replacement for the old and no-longer-available SmartThings presence sensor, or as a more reliable substitute for mobile device location presence within SmartThings.
+An Edge driver provides a local-network-only solution for integrating BLE type devices into SmartThings.

 #### MQTT
 One may also wonder why MQTT is required.
-The Bluecharm GCG04 Gateway does in fact also support regular wifi-based communication, however because other network apps can't initiate communication to a Smartthings hub Edge driver, it probably cannot be made to work.
-MQTT was the quickest route to getting this up and running for me and met my objective a purely local solution.
+The Bluecharm GCG04 Gateway does in fact also support regular wifi-based communication, however because other network apps can't initiate communication to a Smartthings hub Edge driver, it probably cannot be made to work without some hassle.
+MQTT was the quickest route to getting this up and running for me and met my objective of a purely local solution.
 Perhaps Matter will be supported in the future, which would make this driver obsolete.

 ### Features
 - Supports multiple BCG04 gateways